-Dylann Roof friend to be sentenced
+Dylann Roof friend sentenced to 27 months in prison

 Meek, of Lexington, South Carolina, was arrested in September 2015 and charged with misprision of a felony -- concealing and failing to report a crime -- and lying to the FBI.

-He pleaded guilty to those charges in April and could be sentenced to eight years in prison, court records show.
+He pleaded guilty to those charges in April, court records show.
+He faced as many as eight years in prison.

 After the killings, Meek talked to investigators, as well as several reporters.
 Meek told CNN he called the FBI the morning after the shooting, describing Roof and giving investigators the license plate number from his car.